zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 - The replacement policy should not include any override rules.
 Override rules should be used to extend or switch to a different policy, rather than being part of the replacement policy itself.
 - Each override rule will be compiled as a separate policy, whether extending the main policy or switching to a new one.
 The enforcer will switch to the policy that corresponds to the matched rule, but the main policy name will be reported along with the override rule property.
 - The URI, host, and user-agent strings in the request will be treated as plain ASCII characters and won't undergo language decoding.
 If any of these strings contain non-ASCII characters, they may be misinterpreted and may not comply with rules that expect specific values in the conditions.

+{{< note >}}
+In NGINX App Protect WAF version 4.4 there is a limitation when using Override Rules with gRPC.
+The Override Rules do not provide support for gRPC traffic.
+If the Override Rules are configured to match gRPC traffic, it will result in the blocking of such traffic.
+{{< /note >}}

 ### Override Rules Logging & Reporting